Romulan: Star Trek: Nemesis

-A stylized version of the Romulan logo was created for the Star Trek: Nemesis publicity materials, but was never used in-universe.

 The Romulans were the major antagonists in the 2002 film Star Trek: Nemesis, with much of the action set on Romulus.
 The film also introduced the Remans, inhabitants of the other planet in the Romulan system, who serve as a slave labor caste in Romulan society.

 Star Trek: Enterprise

-In season 4, the Romulans played a pivotal role in the episodes "Kir'Shara", "Babel One", United", and "The Aenar".
+In season 4, the Romulans played a pivotal role in the episodes "Kir'Shara", "Babel One", "United", and "The Aenar".
 In "Kir'Shara", it's revealed that Administrator V'Las of the Vulcan High Command is actually conspiring with a Romulan agent to "reunify" their two peoples through force.
 The agent, Major Talok, chases Captain Archer, T'Pol and T'Pau through the area of Vulcan known as The Forge throughout the episode, although his true nature isn't revealed until the end.
 In addition, in the previous episode "Awakening", Archer learned from Surak that during the "Time of Awakening", a Vulcan schism of those who "sought a return to savage ways" and "marched beneath the raptor's wings" (later the symbol of the Romulan people) perpetrate a cataclysmic nuclear attack upon Surak and his enlightened society.
 Soon after Surak's death, these Vulcan recidivists abandoned their homeworld to colonize the planets Romulus and Remus.

 In "Babel One", "United", and "The Aenar", the Romulans plot to destabilize their sector of space by using drone ships disguised as vessels from various cultures to turn their enemies against each other.
 These drone ships are piloted remotely through telepresence by Gareb, a young Aenar kidnapped by the Romulans who had lied to him that he was the last of his people.
 The plot was exposed by the efforts of the Enterprise crew and instead resulted in the humans, Vulcans, Andorians, and Tellarites uniting to defeat the Romulan threat, bringing them closer together than ever.
 The Enterprise then enlists the help of Gareb's sister Jhamel who telepathically contacts her brother and informs him of the truth.
 Gareb turns on the Romulans, destroying one drone ship and allowing the Enterprise to destroy the other, foiling the Romulan plot.
 In retaliation, Romulan Admiral Valdore kills Gareb for his betrayal.